 Now we can add the LevelToGoTo property to our placed tile:

-- Click the + button again
+- Click the Select Objects button (if not already selected)

 Don’t forget to save the tile map.